Ollivanders/CompassClip/README.md

 `python3 application/sync.py`
 The shell command here is abstracted into python to ensure no confusion about what dir you should be when the command.

-There are a few options in here:

-* download_from_s3 - uses boto3 to download each file (not parallelised yet)
-* sync_s3_to_local - requires the awscli to run.
-Pre-built aws tool for this process
+You will need the `aws-cli` installed locally to utilise the parallelisation of the download.

 ## Running